Revenue Cycle Analyst Salary

 Popular Skills for Revenue Cycle Analyst

 Survey results suggest that Revenue Cycle Analysts use a fairly large toolkit of professional skills.
-Most notably, facility with Medicaid & Medicare Billing, Data Analysis, and Financial Reporting are correlated to pay that is significantly above average, leading to increases of 32 percent, 21 percent, and 4 percent, respectively.
-Skills that pay less than market rate include Microsoft Excel and Medical Coding.
+Most notably, facility with Medicaid & Medicare Billing, Data Analysis, and Financial Reporting are correlated to pay that is significantly above average, leading to increases of 31 percent, 28 percent, and 3 percent, respectively.
+Skills that are correlated to lower pay, on the other hand, include Medical Coding and Microsoft Excel.
 Most people familiar with Financial Analysis also know Medical Coding.

 Pay by Experience Level for Revenue Cycle Analyst